 Prebiotics feed the good bacteria in our gut.
 This support helps keep a healthy balance in the gut flora.
 When this balance is right, it is easier to digest food, absorb nutrients, and protect against diseases.

-How Prebiotics Work: Modulating the Gut Microbiome
+How Do Prebiotics Work in the Gut Microbiome?

 Prebiotics are not digestible by human enzymes.
 They move through the digestive system until they reach the large intestine.
 In the large intestine, they meet many types of gut bacteria.
 Prebiotics are different from other carbs because they help good gut bacteria grow and work better.
 This includes bacteria like Bifidobacteria and Lactobacilli.